Our By-Laws outline how we operate as a church. They explain how our membership works, how we handle finances and how our leadership is structured.

 Article V: Church Leadership

-When the pastorate becomes vacant, the deacons shall organize a "Pulpit Search Committee."
+When the pastorate becomes vacant or a new pastoral position is opened, the pastors and deacons shall organize a Pastoral Search Committee.
 Membership of this committee shall include pastors, deacons and congregational members.
+Congregational members must be members in good standing, well-respected by the church at-large, having demonstrated maturity in life and service.
+They will be recommended by the congregation by a process of nomination, and a select number approved by the pastors and deacons.
 This committee shall perform preliminary inquiry concerning the suitability of a new man for the pastorate.
-The deacon board must approve any candidates presented to the church.
-The congregation will be kept apprised concerning the progress of finding a new pastor and will be notified by mail when a candidate is being considered.
+The pastors and deacons must approve any candidates presented to the church.
+The congregation will be kept apprised concerning this process and will be notified by mail when a candidate is being considered.

-An existing non-senior pastor may be recommended to the office of senior pastor by a majority vote of the deacon board without the need for a "Pulpit Search Committee" or steps (a) and (b) above.
+d.
+An existing staff pastor may be recommended to the office of senior pastor by a majority vote of the deacon board without the need for a "Pastoral Search Committee" or steps (a) and (b) above.

-Deacons shall be elected from the membership for terms not to exceed three years.
+6. Deacons shall be elected from the membership for terms not to exceed three years.
 Prospective deacons will be nominated by the congregation.
-The pastor, in conjunction with the deacons, will finalize a ballot to be considered at a quarterly business meeting.
-Nominations will not be accepted from the floor at this business meeting.
-The deacons shall meet at least monthly with the pastor and assist him in the administration and caring for spiritual needs of the church.
-They shall elect one of their own as vice-chairman who will act in the pastor's place in his absence.
-They will constitute the “disciplinary committee” and the "membership committee" and will interview prospective members.
-They will assist the poor and care for the benevolent needs of the church family.
+The pastors, in conjunction with the deacons, will finalize a ballot to be considered at a quarterly members’ meeting.
+Nominations will not be accepted from the floor at this members’ meeting.
+The deacons shall meet at least monthly with the pastors and assist in the administration and care for the physical, benevolent and spiritual needs of the church and community.
+They shall elect one of their own as Lead Deacon who will provide oversight of deacon responsibilities and act in the pastors' place in the event all pastors are absent.

 Article VI: Standing Policies